 Stress doesn’t just live in the mind.
 It lives in the body, and the skin is one of the first places stress appears.

-When stress levels are high, the body produces more cortisol.
-So elevated cortisol levels affects:
+If stress levels are high, the body produces more cortisol (stress hormones), which in return affects:

 - Oil production